IBM/cpd-quick-start-watson-machine-learning/README.md

 Create the app from the [cpd-quick-start-watson-machine-learning.json](cpd-quick-start-watson-machine-learning.json) template by using the `-f` flag and pointing the tool at a path to the template file.
 Learn more about [OpenShift templates](https://docs.openshift.com/enterprise/3.0/dev_guide/templates.html#dev-guide-templates).

-First, list the parameters that you can override:
+First, list the parameters that you can use:

         $ oc process --parameters -f https://raw.githubusercontent.com/estherhi/cpd-quick-start-watson-machine-learning/master/cpd-quick-start-watson-machine-learning.json